-Punishment has its place—but our ability to rise above our baser instincts and judge each situation objectively, and with an eye toward fairness, is one of the highest achievements of humanity and of civilization.
+Punishment has its place—but the ability to rise above baser instincts and judge each situation objectively, and with an eye toward fairness, is one of the highest achievements of humanity and of civilization.

 When it comes to raising children, it’s helpful to remember that punishing a child isn't the same as disciplining them.
 Most parents want to encourage socially acceptable behavior in their children and discourage aggression and defiance.
 As a result, they find themselves with a choice between reward- or punishment-based discipline.
 However, research shows that physical punishment is ineffective and often results in long-term adverse outcomes for children regardless of their socioeconomic, ethnic, or religious background.
 In extreme cases, physical punishment can lead to abuse.